Build a sales channel with cart permalinks

 - Build a sales channel onboarding and account connection flow

 You can use cart permalinks to build a sales channel app that makes it easy for merchants to add their products to your site.
 Cart permalinks are pre-built links that take customers directly to a shopping cart or checkout.
-These permalinks work best for apps that enable buyers to buy items from a single merchant in a cart.
+These permalinks work best for apps that enable customers to buy items from a single merchant in a cart.

 Building a sales channel with permalinks requires the lowest integration effort for several reasons: